YBL123/sei-group-project/README.md

 ## Deployment

-The website is deployed on Heroku and can be found here (link here)
+The website is deployed on Heroku and can be found [here](http://plntify-app.herokuapp.com/)

 ## Built With